xelatihy/yocto-gl/docs/yocto/yocto_scene.md

 `scattering` property.

-**Shapes** are represented as indexed meshes of elements using the `scene_shape` type.
+**Shapes** are represented as indexed meshes of elements using the `sceneio_shape` type.
 Shapes can contain only one type of element, either points, lines, triangles or quads.
 Shape elements are parametrized as in [Yocto/Geometry](yocto_geometry.md).
 Vertex properties are defined as separate arrays and include